 How many cave types are there?
 Caves can be classified in different ways.
 One way is to classify them according to the time they were formed.
 Primary Caves are caves which formed at the same time as the rock that surrounds them.
 Secondary Caves form at a later time than the rock formations they are in, typically through the interaction of forces of nature.

-How Are Caves Formed?
+How The Marble Arch Caves Formed?

 So then, how are caves formed?
 Another way to classify caves is on how caves are made.
 Here we can divide them into several types.
 Solution Caves that are formed through the interaction of water and rock typically limestone or dolomite.
 These are by far the most common secondary caves and the largest type of cave.
 The Marble Arch caves are Solution Caves.